pranayaryal/daily-diary/_posts/2017-02-26-regression.md

     # Plot learning curve graph
     learning_curve_graph(sizes, train_err, test_err)
 ```
-This code in numpy will generate different sizes for the length of the training state
+This code in numpy will generate incremental subset sizes for the length of the training set.
+This is to calculate the error based on training-set size.
 ```
 sizes = np.round(np.linspace(1, len(X_train), 50))
 ```